You might know Utah for its stunning national parks and awesome salt flats, but did you know it bubbles with stunning hot springs too?

 It is currently free to enter Meadow Hot Springs, making it an excellent budget-friendly activity.
 Please remember to respect the owner’s rules, including no alcohol, to ensure the public can continue to visit these magnificent hot springs.

 You’ll find Baker Hot Springs in Delta nearby the famous Great Basin National Park.
-There are three pools that are heated by a shield volcano, Fumarole Butte.
+There are three pools that are heated by a shield volcano, Fumarole Butte, and they can be very hot – even dangerous so be careful.

 Pets are also welcome at the site, although they are not permitted to enter the pools.
 It is a very relaxing destination to stop at following a day of hiking in the local national park.